ibm-cloud-docs/vmwaresolutions/archiref/vcs-openshift/vcs-openshift-arch.md

 ### Identity and access services
 {: #vcs-openshift-arch-identity}

-As part of the VMware vCenter Server automation, a Microsoft Active Directory (AD) is employed for Identity Management.
+As part of the VMware® vCenter Server® automation, a Microsoft® Active Directory™ (AD) is employed for Identity Management.
 A single AD virtual server instance (VSI) is deployed.
-The vCenter is configured to use AD authentication and you can configure Red Hat OpenShift for LDAP authentication.
+The vCenter is configured to use AD authentication and you can configure Red Hat® OpenShift® for LDAP authentication.

 ### Domain Name Services
 {: #vcs-openshift-arch-dns}

 The vCenter Server deployment uses the deployed AD VSIs as DNS servers for the instance.
-All deployed components, such as, vCenter, PSC, NSX, and ESXi hosts, are configured to point to AD as their default DNS.
+All deployed components, such as, vCenter, PSC, NSX®, and ESXi™ hosts, are configured to point to AD as their default DNS.

 ### NTP services
 {: #vcs-openshift-arch-ntp}